Turkish Gerunds (Verbal Nouns) – [Linking, Time, Reason, State]

 Turkish Gerunds of State

 If there are two actions done at the same time, you can use the Gerund of State to portray it.
-We actually use this gerund a lot when making sentences in Present Cont. and Past Cont.
-Tense.
+We actually use this gerund a lot when making sentences in Present Continuous and Past Continuous Tense.
 The suffix used for the gerund of state is ‘-(y)arak/-(y)erek’ suffix meaning ‘by’ (doing something) in English.

 Here are some sentence examples: